 \section{Mixed-norm\ Herz spaces}

 The aim of this section is twofold.
-First, we provide the necessary background information about mixed-norm Herz spaces.
-The second aim is to present some technical results\ which are needed in the following parts of the paper, such us the boundedness of maximal operator and Plancherel-Polya-Nikolskij inequality on such spaces.
-The results of this section will play a crucial role in several other sections of this paper.
-Throughout this paper, we make some notation and conventions.
+First, we provide the necessary background on mixed-norm Herz spaces.
+Second, we present several technical results that will be needed in the subsequent sections of the paper, including the boundedness of the maximal operator and the Plancherel-P\'{o} lya-Nikol'skij inequality in the setting of mixed-norm Herz spaces.
+These results will play a crucial role in the development of the main theory.
+Throughout this paper, we adopt the following notation and conventions.